odin-lang/odin-lang.org/content/docs/overview.md

 ```

-Slices are like references to arrays; they do not store any data, rather describing a section, or slice, of an underyling data.
+Slices are like references to arrays; they do not store any data, rather describing a section, or slice, of an underlying data.

 Internally, a slice stores a pointer to the data and an integer to store the length of the slice.